Best Practice for Avoiding Guatemala ATM Fees

 Now, the Bi Bank charges an additional 30 Q (3.88 USD) commission.

-But the best option to avoid those pesky ATM fees and bank commissions is to pay wherever possible with card.
-Many places accept card payment.
+But the best option to avoid those pesky ATM fees and bank commissions is to pay wherever possible with your debit or credit card card.
+Many places accept card payments though some establishments do charge commission.

 Of course, you will need cash at some point, for chicken buses and at the market and here's the deal.

-Banco Azteca changes US Dollars, Euros and Mexican Pesos at a the perfect rate and there is no commission:
+The Banco Azteca changes US Dollars, Euros and Mexican Pesos at the perfect rate with no commission.

-Banco Azteca changes US Dollars, Euros and Mexican Pesos at a the perfect rate and there is no commission:
+The Banco Azteca changes US Dollars, Euros and Mexican Pesos at the perfect rate with no commission.

 The rate was 7.60 Q on the Dollar and on the same day, the Bi bank was just 7.50 on the Dollar plus the 30 Q commission and would only change dollars.
 Banco Azteca changes Dollars, Euros and Mexican Pesos.